Paulao17/AmiralUtils/README.md

 # AmiralUtils
-Express WebApp serving verious info useful to some students
+Express WebApp serving various info useful to some students